 I also realised today that I’m not even focusing on business development because I don't have the time, my days are filled with clients, you know?
 On the one hand, it’s great, on the other it creates a lot of anxiety because what if it stops for whatever reason?
 I don’t have a business development engine behind me. (one of my clients)

 People are always surprised when I tell them about ‘having a time strategy’.
-I’ve always set myself the target of creating actions that will lead to at least a 30% in available time to devote to my marketing and consulting business development.
+I’ve always set myself the target of creating actions that will lead to at least a 30% of available time to devote to my marketing and consulting business development.

-I am damned serious when I say that my business growth in the past decade was a result of my state of mind to free-up that 30% of my time to grow my consulting business.
+I am damned serious when I say that my business growth in the past decade was a result of my state of mind to free up that 30% of my time to grow my consulting business.

 If you really want to develop your consulting business, you will have to get rid of the vicious mindset that tells you ‘I don’t have time to win more clients’ or ‘I don’t have time to nurture my existing clients’.